bitpwr/qaketool/README.md

 _**Q**t**A**ndroidcma**KE**_ tool is a guide how to build CMake based Qt applications for Android on Linux systems.
 It uses the toolchain file in the Android NDK.
-The guide is tested to work with NDK version 16b, which by default uses the clang 5.0 compiler with gnu stl.
+The guide is tested to work with Qt 5.13 and NDK version 20, which uses the clang 8.0 compiler with `c++_shared` stl.

 ## Prerequisites